LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   #.
 A host-config file is passed to CMake, which configures a RAJA build
      space.
 Then, RAJA and its tests are compiled.
   #.
 Next, the RAJA tests are run.
   #.
-When a test pipeline completes, final results are reported in GitLab.
+When a test pipeline completes, results are reported in GitLab.

 .. figure:: ./figures/RAJA-Gitlab-Workflow2.png